makennagall/HandAndFoot/README.md

 end game: if a set contains 7 cards that are only value cards and a set contains 7 cards including a wild card and len(foot) == 0: end game

 play game:
-NOTES: need to figure out a way to keep track of what cards have been laid down in the round

 <br>player determines whether they want to draw or pick up from the train.
 if they want to pick up from the train and have 0 points prompt laying down cards check if cards they have to lay down is greater than round point minimum, if yes lay down, else reprompt pick up from train or draw